mealie-recipes/mealie/docs/docs/contributors/developers-guide/code-contributions.md

 4. Once you've got an idea of what changes you want to make, create a draft PR as soon as you can to let us know what you're working on and how we can help!
 5. If you've changed APIs, update the documentation.
 6. Run tests, including `task py:check`.
-6. Issue that pull request!
-First make a draft PR, make sure that the automated github tests all pass, then mark as ready for review.
+7. Issue that pull request!
+First make a draft PR, make sure that the automated GitHub tests all pass, then mark as ready for review.
+We follow Conventional Commits syntax; please title your PR as described in the PR template.
-7. Be sure to add release notes to the pull request.
+8. Be sure to add release notes to the pull request.

 ## Any contributions you make will be under the AGPL Software License
 In short, when you submit code changes, your submissions are understood to be under the same [AGPL License](https://choosealicense.com/licenses/agpl-3.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/mealie-recipes/mealie/issues)
+## Report bugs using GitHub's [issues](https://github.com/mealie-recipes/mealie/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/mealie-recipes/mealie/issues/new); it's that easy!

 ## Write bug reports with detail, background, and sample code